 “While UK property prices have risen, relative values in the EU have not kept pace,” said Alice Watson, head of marketing at Retirement Advantage Equity Release.
 “Many people simply wouldn’t be able to afford to move back to their old homes.”

-As the UK enjoys the upsurge in expat buy to let enquiries, only time will tell if the demand will continue following the Brexit transition period and stamp duty holiday.
+As the UK enjoys the upsurge in expat buy to let enquiries, only time will tell if the demand continues further down the line after the Brexit transition period and the end of the stamp duty holiday.
 With so many political and economic issues to contend with, it will be interesting to see if the UK housing market can sustain this current level of growth.